openvinotoolkit/openvino/tests/e2e_oss/README.md

     |__ preprocessor/           Inference *input* processors
     |__ readers/                File readers (i.e. .npy, .npz readers)
     |__ ref_collector/          Reference collectors (TensorFlow, PyTorch ...)

+# Add model from TF Hub repo:
+This is the instruction how to make a new E2E for TF Hub model, follow the next instructions to add new E2E from ticket
+1. To add new test for model from TF Hub repo just add new line into tests/e2e_oss/pipelines/production/tf_hub/nightly.yml This line should contain at least two params: model name and it's link to download

 ## Add new model